SwiftkickWeb/sk-shopify-cli/README.md

 OPTIONS
-  -l, --list-only  just output current theme list from Shopify Theme API
+  -l, --list-only  just output current theme list from Shopify Theme API -p="yourname", --personal="yourname"  supply name being used for your personal theme

 DESCRIPTION
   Grabs the current variables file, and makes it sync up with what the Shopify API currently has for the themes.

-  Only doing PROD and STAGING syncing, currently; future plans to include .sk-shopify-rc.json/.yml file, which will manually control which is synced with what.
+  Only doing PROD, STAGING, QA, and personal syncing, currently; future plans to include .sk-shopify-rc.json/.yml file, which will manually control which is synced with what.
 ```